joshhus/blockchain-sw-25/ibp-console-ha.md

 ### Ordering service considerations
 {: #ibp-console-ha-ordering-service}

-{{site.data.keyword.blockchainfull_notm}} Platform <blockchain-sw-213>v2.1.3</blockchain-sw-213> is built upon Hyperledger Fabric <blockchain hlf>v1.4.6</blockchain hlf> <blockchain-sw-213 hlf>v1.4.6</blockchain-sw-213 hlf> that includes the Raft ordering service.
+{{site.data.keyword.blockchainfull_notm}} Platform v2.5 is built upon Hyperledger Fabric  v1.4.6 that includes the Raft ordering service.
 Raft is a crash fault tolerant (CFT) ordering service based on an implementation of [Raft protocol](https://raft.github.io/raft.pdf){: external}.
 By design, Raft ordering nodes automatically synchronize data between them using Raft-based consensus.
 In {{site.data.keyword.blockchainfull_notm}} Platform, an organization network operator can choose to stand up either a single node Raft-based orderer, with no HA, or five orderers in a single region that are automatically configured for HA via Raft.

 ### Certificate Authority (CA) considerations